Sreeja Akula: Career

-Sreeja Akula (born 31 July 1998) is an Indian table tennis player.
-She is the reigning national champion in Women's singles and doubles tennis, having won them at the 83rd Senior National and Inter-State Table Tennis Championships, held in April 2022.
+Akula won the women's singles and doubles table tennis titles at the 83rd Senior National and Inter-State Table Tennis Championships held in April 2022.
 She was the runner-up in national Women's singles in the previous edition, losing to Manika Batra.
 She was also a part of the Indian team at the 2022 Commonwealth Games where she won gold medal in mixed doubles event with Sharath Kamal.
-She was the gold medalist in Women's Doubles and Women's Team events in Table tennis at the 2019 South Asian Games.